How we work with partners to support our community

 - Black Lives Matter programming

-- Black History Month: This year we will celebrate Black people from Manchester and the rest of the UK during shows running all through October.
+- Black History Month: In 2020 we celebrated 30 Black people from Manchester and the rest of the UK during shows running all through October.
 We have a list of over 100 Black British people who have achieved outstanding success in their chosen field.
 The list includes politicians, scientists, medical professionals, business professionals, sportspeople, creative artists and activists who are famous or have reached the top of their profession.

 - Windrush Scandal Discussion and Debate